WassimZm/STT-Breton-language/Biblio_exploration/Duval-Guennoc.md

 * It supports python and some other programming langauges.
 ### Kaldi
 * It is a complex lowlevel toolkit that offers a collection of tools such as : audio processing and feature extraction.
+* It provides the core algorithm to build speech-to-text systems from scratch.